SpongeBobSun/ReactNative-TL-DR/README.md

 If you want to learn how to make apps using `ReactNative` - this is not your cup of tea.
 I'll assume readers have a solid \( well not that solid maybe \) background of using `ReactNative` to make apps.

 ## How this document is organized.

+This document will start with how `ReactNative` initializing itself \( like other lousy documents for some frameworks \).
+Then it will go through the communication part between JavaScript code and native code.
+Also `NativeModule` will be introduced during this.

+Then it's other parts that matters in `ReactNative` such as `UIManager`

 ## Conventions.